Auxiliary Academic Resources

 Student Abroad Program and International Internships

-In fulfillment of the mission of Texas A&M University-Kingsville, OISP encourages undergraduate and graduate students to spend a summer, a semester or, ideally, an academic year outside the United States.
+In fulfillment of the mission of Texas A&M University-Kingsville, OGE encourages undergraduate and graduate students to spend a summer, a semester or, ideally, an academic year outside the United States.
 Students can earn credit toward their degrees through international studies.
 Faculty, staff and community members are also encouraged to participate in these programs.
 Options, with or without credit, are available for students and non-students in any degree or non-degree program.

 Texas A&M University-Kingsville has many exchange agreements with international institutions.
 Students may earn credit toward their degree programs while faculty can obtain experience that positively impacts their professional careers.
 International students and faculty also can come to Texas A&M University-Kingsville through an exchange program and study or teach here on campus.